 Very recently, I finished a little Olivia de Havilland’s film marathon.
 Olivia de Havilland is my 12th favourite actress.
-The first objective of this marathon was to see more of her films, because I liked her very much in the only two movies with her I had seen before the marathon, but I felt like I had to see more.
-Those two movies were Gone with the Wind and The Heiress, maybe her two most famous movies.
+The first objective of this marathon was to see more of her films because I liked her very much in the only two movies with her I had seen before the marathon, but I felt like I had to see more.
+Those two movies were Gone with the Wind (Victor Flemming, 1939) and The Heiress (William Wyler, 1949).
+These might be her two most famous movies.
 Even if I had already seen them before, I included them in my marathon because they are so great.
-So, my Olivia de Havilland’s film marathon was composed of these movies: Gone With the Wind, My Cousin Rachel, The Dark Mirror, The Proud Rebel, The Heiress, Santa Fe Trail, A Midsummer Night’s Dream and The Adventures of Robin Hood.
-Of course, I would have liked to see more, but this list depends on if I had access to the films or not.
+So, my Olivia de Havilland’s film marathon was composed of these movies: Gone With the Wind, My Cousin Rachel, The Dark Mirror, The Proud Rebel, The Heiress, Santa Fe Trail, A Midsummer Night’s Dream, and The Adventures of Robin Hood.
+Of course, I would have liked to see more, but this list depends on the access I had to certain films.
 In this article, you will read a short comment for each movie.
-These comments are not based on the movies by themselves, but on Olivia de Havilland’s performances.
+These comments are mostly based Olivia de Havilland’s performances.

 Film 1: Gone With the Wind (Victor Fleming 1939)

 Ah!
 Gone With the Wind!
 Maybe the most famous film in cinema’s history or, at least, the most famous classic.
 Some people like it, some others not.
-Me, I LOVE it.
-I have seen this movie three times, and each time I like it more and more.
-To me, the casting of Gone With the Wind was a perfect casting and this include Olivia de Havilland as Melanie Hamilton.
-Actresses like Jane Gaynor, Fay Wray, Jane Wyman, Anne Shirley, Priscilla Lane, Marsha Hunt, Gloria Stewart and Andrea Leeds were also considered for the part of Melanie Hamilton.
-Even Joan Fontaine (Olivia de Havilland’s little sister) was considered for the part, but George Cukor (the first director who worked on this film) was not quite convicted, so she suggested him her sister Olivia instead.
+Me?
+I LOVE it.
+I have seen this movie three times already and, each time, I like it more and more.
+To me, the casting was perfect and this includes Olivia de Havilland as Melanie Hamilton.
+Actresses like Janet Gaynor, Fay Wray, Jane Wyman, Anne Shirley, Priscilla Lane, Marsha Hunt, Gloria Stewart and Andrea Leeds were also considered for the part.
+Even Joan Fontaine (Olivia de Havilland’s little sister) was among the choices, but George Cukor (the first director who worked on this film) was not quite convicted, so she suggested him to take her sister Olivia instead.
 She would have been great too as she played a lot of “good women” in her films, like Olivia, but she might not have Olivia’s strength for the role.
 This is one of my favourite Olivia de Havilland’s performances.
 She played it so well and with so much softness.
 With this fine interpretation of a wise woman, I’m sure Olivia became a model for many people.
-In this movie, she is not only Olivia de Havilland playing Melanie Hamilton, she is Melanie Hamilton, the character created by Margaret Mitchell.
-Of course, the big star of this film was Vivien Leigh as Scarlett O’Hara, but it’s impossible to forget Olivia de Havilland as she had such a presence in this film.
+In this movie, she is not only Olivia de Havilland playing Melanie Hamilton, she IS Melanie Hamilton, the character created by Margaret Mitchell.
+Of course, the big star of this film was Vivien Leigh who played Scarlett O’Hara, but it’s impossible to forget Olivia de Havilland as she had such a presence on screen.

 Film 2: My Cousin Rachel ( Henry Koster, 1952)